How I helped a ML focused product team go from underperforming to over-achieving

 We revised our product strategy to address these unmet needs.

-- I led multiple design workshops to synthesize our findings and to brainstorm solutions.
+- I led multiple workshops to synthesize our findings and brainstorm solutions.

-- Through roadmapping and creative briefs I helped focus the team’s efforts in new directions.
+- Through roadmapping and creative briefs I focused the team’s efforts in promising directions.

 - 130% increase in claims within 30 days